Overview

 A-Z Listing Default label

-All facet types Facet labels (which appear as headings/labels in the Mobile Flyout and as labels in User Selections)
+All facet types Facet labels (which appear as headings in the Mobile Flyout and as labels in the User Selections facet).
+See below for an example.

 Parameters